 Bacalar Chico National Park and Marine Preserve is a remote area north of Ambergris Caye.
 Bacalar Chico is a UNESCO World Heritage Site that stretches for more than 60 miles across from the Bay of Chetumal in Mexico.

 This stunning natural area is home to many cool animals such as jaguars and ocelots and it sees very few tourists.
 Snorkeling is also possible and since waters are so calm here you will have a good chance to spot manatees, turtles and many types of fish.

 A day tour typically takes all day and includes stops at secluded beaches, as well as time for lunch and exploring.

-Taking a boat tour of this area is one of the most things to do in San Pedro, Belize although many travelers still don’t know about it.
 Several local tour companies in San Pedro offer trips to Bacalar Chico including Serious Adventures and Seaduced by Belize.

 8. Stop at Belize Zoo

 Belize Zoo is a must on your itinerary.

 While I normally wouldn’t recommend going to a zoo for ethical reasons, Belize Zoo is not really a zoo but a rehabilitation center for orphaned and injured animals native to Belize that can’t be released into the wild.